 Second, not all claims to precedent are equally robust.
 Some of the most dangerous authoritarian moves may well have nominal, legal, or technical precedents.
 But upon close examination, these claims to precedent often fall dramatically short.
 They may be based on entirely different circumstances, or precedent may have evolved over time.
 For example, when certain Republican legislators offered the election of 1876 as providing institutional precedent for managing a contested election in 2020, they were not entirely inventing the comparison out of whole cloth.
-Yet essential differences in the administrative, or political maneuver used only in certain circumstances in the past suddenly being employed far more regularly?
+Yet essential differences in the circumstances of the 1876 election and the 2020 election nullified those claims to be acting based on precedent.